Chip Ganassi Racing: Indianapolis 500 victories

-Firestone Indy Lights Series
+Indy NXT / Indy Lights

 On December 20, 2006, Chip Ganassi Racing announced that it would field an Indy Lights team for the first time in 2007, with drivers Chris Festa and Pablo Pérez.
 Perez was severely injured in a crash in the opening race of the Indy Lights season and was not replaced.
 Festa finished 10th in points without winning a race in a season dominated by Alex Lloyd who was signed by Chip Ganassi Racing at the end of the season.
-The team partnered with Integra Motorsports in 2007 and 2008 fielding a variety of development drivers, notably New Zealanders Marc Williams, and Jonny Reid.
+The team partnered with Integra Motorsports in 2008 fielding a variety of development drivers, notably New Zealanders Marc Williams, and Jonny Reid.

+In 2025, the team returned INDY NXT in a two-car effort, fielding Jonathan Browne, Bryce Aron and Niels Koolen and placing the Nos.
+9 and 10 into 10th and eighth in the entrants point standings.
+In December 2025, the team announced an expansion to four cars in 2026, adding James Roe and Carson Etter full-time to the lineup alongside Aron and Koolen.